XML for Standards Publishers: A NISO Connections Live Event

 The Library of Congress, Washington, DC

 It is entirely due to the generosity of our sponsors that there is no registration fee associated with this event.
-However, due to space limitations, we ask attendees to RSVP to organizers regarding their confirmed on-site presence.
+However, due to space limitations, we have already reached our maximum headcount.
+If you wish to be added to the Waitlist for this event, please contact Jill O'Neill directly (joneill (a) niso (dot) org).
+Please note we are not able to accept registrations at the door.

 ASME, ASTM International, EasyDITA, Edaptive Technologies, Fedlink, IEEE, Inera, Innodata, Mulberry Technologies, Typefi and XSB.